kobusjoubert/active_ad/README.md

 ## Usage

-Validation happens before `create`, `update` and `destroy` methods are called.
-When successful, the object will be returned, when unsuccessful, `false` will be returned.
-This might also mean that the external API didn't accept the request.
+Validation happens on `save`, `create` and `update`.
+When successful, `true` will be returned for `save` and `update`, and the object will be returned for
+`create`.
+When validation fails or the external API request fails, `false` will be returned.

-Each method also implements the bang method, `create!`, `update!` and `destroy!` which will raise an `ActiveAd::RecordInvalid` exception on create or update failure or an `ActiveAd::RecordNotDeleted` on destruction failure.
+Each method also implements a bang method, `save!`, `create!` and `update!` which will raise an `ActiveAd::RecordInvalid` exception when validation fails or the external API request fails.

+Method `delete` will return `false` when the external API request fails, while `delete!` will raise an `ActiveAd::RecordNotDeleted` exception.
+In both cases
+`true` will be returned when successful.

+Method `unlink` will return `false` when the external API request fails, while `unlink!` will raise an `ActiveAd::RecordNotUnlinked` exception.
+In both cases
+`true` will be returned when successful.

 Using Facebook's implementation to demonstrate usage.
 All of the platforms follow similar patterns, though their own implementations may differ slightly.